 With President Trump tweeting about the budget debate and possible government shutdown, many New Orleans-area Social Security Disability claimants and recipients are wondering how a government shutdown would affect them and their benefits, application, and/or hearing.

 WILL I STILL RECEIVE MY SOCIAL SECURITY DISABILITY BENEFITS IN A GOVERNMENT SHUTDOWN?

-During the last major shutdown, which lasted about a month, the Social Security Administration mailed checks throughout the shutdown.
+During the 1995 shutdown, which lasted about a month, the Social Security Administration mailed checks throughout the shutdown.
 Social Security was able to continue mailing benefits due to the fact that doesn’t need Congress to authorize funds for it each year.
 Instead, Social Security benefits are considered mandatory spending and are paid from the program’s trust fund, and therefore, the agency has the funds to continue paying benefits.
 In 1995, Social Security maintained enough employees to continue mailing checks without delay.

 WHAT HAPPENS TO MY SCHEDULED SOCIAL SECURITY DISABILITY HEARING IN A GOVERNMENT SHUTDOWN?